Universally symmetric norming operators are compact: Introduction

-The class of \textit{norming} operators on complex Hilbert spaces have been extensively studied and there is a plethora of information on these operators; see, for instance, \cite{AcRu02, AcRu98, AcAgPa, Acosta, Aguirre, Partington, Scha2, Scha, Shkarin} and references therein.
-The class of ``\textit{absolutely norming}" operators, however was introduced recently in \cite{CN} and a spectral characterization theorem for these operators was established in \cite{VpSp}; see \cite[Theorem 5.1]{VpSp}.
-Henceforth, $\cl H$ will denote a separable Hilbert space and we write $\cl{B}(\cl{H})$ for the set of all bounded linear operators on $\cl{H}$.
+The class of norming operators on Hilbert spaces have been extensively studied and there is a plethora of information on these operators; see, for instance, \cite{AcRu02, AcRu98, AcAgPa, Acosta, Aguirre, Partington, Scha2, Scha, Shkarin} and references therein.
+The class of absolutely norming operators, however, was introduced recently in \cite{CN}.
+In \cite{VpSp}, we established the following spectral characterization theorem for these operators.

-In \cite{SP}, we used the theory of symmetrically normed ideals to extend the concept of ``norming" and ``absoutely norming" from the operator norm to arbitrary symmetric norms that are equivalent to the operator norm, and established a few spectral characterization theorems for operators in $\cl B(\cl H)$ that are absolutely norming with respect to various symmetric norms.
-It was also shown that for a large family of symmetric norms the absolutely norming operators have the same spectral characterization as proven earlier for the class of operators that are absolutely norming with respect to the usual operator norm.